Polypants/threejs_tutorial/README.md

-# Three.js Tutorial
+# A Three.js Tutorial

-A Three.js tutorial, from the basics of setting up a scene to cube environment maps, bump texture maps, and reflective textures.
+This tutorial will walk you through the basics of setting up a scene, to using cube environment maps, bump texture maps, and reflective textures.

-## What We're Building
+## The Project

-To see the finished product, `cd` to `threejs_tutorial/finish`, run `npm install`, and then `npm start`.
+To see the finished product, `cd` to `threejs_tutorial/finish` and run `npm install` to install the dependencies.
+Once that's done, run `npm start` to start the development server.

 ## Getting Started

-Download the archive. `cd` to `threejs_tutorial/start` and run `npm install` to install the dependencies listed in the package.json.
+Download the archive. `cd` to `threejs_tutorial/start` and run `npm install` to install the dependencies.
 Once that's done, run `npm start` to start the development server.

 ## Creating the Scene Object

 A Scene represents the 3D world we will be building.
 It’s a container for all our 3D objects.
-Remember to include a capital ‘S’ in THREE.Scene() and a lowercase 's' for the variable name.
+Remember to include a capital 'S' in `THREE.Scene()` and a lowercase 's' for the variable name.

 ```
 var scene = new THREE.Scene();